JV0817/hello-world/README.md

 # I like to swim and play games.
+I also like dogs and hanging out with friends.